Steps and FAQs for taking a Temporary Medical Leave

 Adjusting your course load after the semester has begun

 In cases where a student experiences a medical or mental health concern after a semester has begun, students may choose to drop some or all of their courses.
-Prior to the eighth week of class, students may drop courses for any reason and advisor approval is not required.
-After this date, withdrawal from courses requires approval from the student’s academic unit and is typically only approved with extenuating medical or mental health circumstances.
+Prior to the 10th day of class, students may drop courses for any reason and advisor approval is not required.
+After this date, and before the 8th week, students may withdraw from classes through the student portal.
+After the 8th week, from courses requires approval from the student’s academic unit and is typically only approved with extenuating medical or mental health circumstances.
 If a student requests a withdrawal from all courses or a reduction in course load for medical reasons, the student must provide medical documentation supporting the request only to the Dean of Students Office.
-Courses dropped after the add/drop period remain on the student’s transcript and appear with a grade of W; this grade is not calculated in the grade point average.
-The student is not considered to be on leave during a semester in which all courses have been dropped after the Add/Drop deadline.
+Courses withdrawn from after the add/drop period remain on the student’s transcript and appear with a grade of W; this grade is not calculated in the grade point average.
+The student is not considered to be on leave during a semester in which all courses have been withdrawn after the Add/Drop deadline.

 Requesting a Temporary Medical Leave

 A Temporary Medical Leave is utilized when a student has a medical or mental health concern that necessitates taking time away from school.
 Prior to the start of a semester, a student who wishes to take a Temporary Medical Leave should contact his/her academic advisor to request the leave.
 At the same time, the student should provide documentation from his/her care provider that supports the leave on medical or mental health grounds only to the Dean of Students Office.
 The Dean of Students Office will verify with the academic unit that the documentation is appropriate and supports the leave.